Guide

 - Old unused private source assets.

-Retention cleanup is archive-first for old unused private sources.
-Referenced public resources are kept during downgrade-safe cleanup.
+Retention cleanup is conservative.
+Referenced public resources are kept during downgrade-safe cleanup, and old unused private sources are handled through archive-first retention behavior.